Welcome to the Spine and Neck Service

 Taking steps to identify and manage factors that contribute to pain, such as stress and being proactive with self-care reduces long term pain and disability.

-If your pain increases when exercising, stop and rest for a few days.
-When your back pain is better, try to resume doing your exercises to stay strong and mobile.
-These simple exercises may be helpful:
+If your pain increases when doing activities, stop and rest for a bit.
+When your back pain feels better, try to resume doing your exercises/activities to stay strong and mobile.

 At home / work